greenrazer/eote-discord-roll-helper/README.md

 # FFGNDS-Discord-Dice-Roller Helper UI
 A very simple UI for [FFGNDS-Discord-Dice-Roller](https://github.com/SkyJedi/FFGNDS-Discord-Dice-Roller).
+Instead of having to look at your sheet and type in the roll command, you can just click a button!

 ## Features
 - Keeps track of XP, characteristics and skills